Tennessee's 24th Senate district

 Tennessee's 24th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican John Stevens since 2012, succeeding Democrat Roy Herron.

 Geography

-District 24 covers much of rural northern West Tennessee, including all of Benton, Carroll, Gibson, Henry, Obion, and Weakley Counties.
+District 24 covers much of rural northern West Tennessee, including all of Benton, Carroll, Gibson, Henry, Houston, Obion, Stewart, and Weakley Counties.
 Communities in the district include Martin, Paris, Union City, Humbolt, Milan, McKenzie, Trenton, Huntingdon, Medina, Camden, and Dresden.

-The district is located mostly within Tennessee's 8th congressional district, with a small section extending into the 7th district.
-It overlaps with the 75th, 76th, 77th, and 79th districts of the Tennessee House of Representatives, and borders the state of Kentucky.
+The district is located mostly within Tennessee's 8th congressional district, with part in the 7th district.
+The district borders the state of Kentucky.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.